yeyeto2788/MicroPythonScripts/README.md

 ### Code Folder
 Commented code for better understanding of it.
 ### Release Folder
-Code without comment and trying to be as small as possible in order to save memory for the microcontroller.
+Code without comments and trying to be as small as possible in order to save memory on the microcontroller.
 ### Doc Folder
 Folder containing the files like images and so on for documentation purposes.
 ___